MonashTS/tempo/README.md

 Python bindings are made with [pybind11](https://github.com/pybind/pybind11).

 ## As a Java library
-Simply copy/past the file from the [java directory](./bindings/java).
+Simply copy/past the files from the [java directory](./bindings/java).

 # Applications